-Every dollar you donate to the Coachella Animal Network is making sure we can provide the necessary care for any dog in need of rehoming and a second chance at loving.
-We are a 501(c) (3) organization so all monetary donations are tax deductible to the extent that IRS allows.
+Every dollar you donate to the Coachella Animal Network helps us ensure that all animals receive lifesaving care.
+We are a 501(c) (3) organization and all monetary donations are tax deductible to the extent that IRS allows.

-THANK YOU SO MUCH FOR BEING PART OF IT!
+THANK YOU SO MUCH FOR BEING PART OF OUR MISSION!

 Remember, Coachella Animal Network is a 501(c) (3) organization so all monetary donations are tax deductible to the extent that IRS allows.